Welcome!

 Personal Details:

-Most things were sold over the years as my tastes changed and situations presented themselves.
-But, I still have a small collection of antique German bisque spill vases and figurines as well as some old Nippon porcelain that I adore (packed away in storage).
+Like many collectors, my tastes have changed over time, and certain pieces have been sold as new interests emerged or circumstances dictated.
+However, I have held onto a small collection of antique German bisque spill vases and figurines, as well as some old Nippon & Dresden porcelain that I still adore.

 FRAGRANCES I WEAR: